Symboli Rudolf: Racing career

-Symboli Rudolf became the first undefeated Triple Crown champion (not losing a single race until winning Kikuka Sho, a feat later matched by Deep Impact in 2005 and Contrail in 2020) as well as the first Triple Crown winner since the introduction of Racing Grades in Japan.
+Symboli Rudolf became the first undefeated Triple Crown champion (not losing a single race until winning Kikuka Sho, a feat later matched by Deep Impact in 2005 and Contrail in 2020) as well as the first Triple Crown winner since the introduction of the graded system in Japan.

-Symboli Rudolf's first defeat was in the 1984 Japan Cup, an international event with champions from various parts of the world, the event was won by his rival Katsuragi Ace, but Symboli Rudolf managed to win the 1985 Japan Cup, his son Tokai Teio also won the 1992 Japan Cup, 7 years after his father.
+Symboli Rudolf's first defeat was in the 1984 Japan Cup, an international event with champions from various parts of the world; the event was won by his rival Katsuragi Ace, but Symboli Rudolf managed to win the 1985 Japan Cup.
+His son Tokai Teio also won the 1992 Japan Cup, 7 years after his father.

 Symboli Rudolf ultimately went on to win a total of 7 Grade I races in his career.

 1983: two-year-old season

-Symboli Rudolf won his maiden race on July 23, 1983 at Niigata Racecourse.
+Symboli Rudolf won his maiden race on July 23, 1983, at Niigata Racecourse.
 His jockey, Yukio Okabe, said afterwards that the horse had raced a 1600-meter race in 1000 meters.

 After being trained at Symboli Bokujo after his debut, he returned to Miura Training Center in early October before winning the Icho Stakes on October 29.
 When his trainer Yuji Nohira saw Okabe's riding, he said he had run a 2400-meter race in 1600 meters.

 For Symboli Rudolf's third race, his team eschewed the Asahi Hai Sansai Stakes, considered to be the junior championship race, instead opting for an open race on October 27, on the same day and at the same track as that year's Japan Cup.
 His trainer Nohira explained this choice as being rooted in a desire to show the rest of the world that Japan could produce incredible racehorses too.